 The Florence Academy of Art is accredited by the National Association of Schools of Art and Design.
 The diploma issued upon completion of the three year course in Painting or Sculpture is a university level Certificate.

-Full-time students receive 36 hours per week of instruction, receiving one critique in the morning and one critique in the afternoon from full-time faculty and assistant instructors.
-Instructors at the FAA are all graduates of its program.
+Full-time students receive 36 hours per week of instruction, receiving one critique in the morning and one critique in the afternoon from principal faculty and assistant instructors.
+Instructors at the FAA are trained in the philosophy, methodology and language of instruction of The Florence Academy of Art.

 For more about Founder and Director, Daniel Graves, click here.